python-jsonschema/jsonschema/docs/faq.rst

 `jsonschema` supports loading schemas from the filesystem.

-The most common mistake when configuring a `jsonschema.validators.RefResolver` to retrieve schemas from the local filesystem is to give it a base URI which points to a directory, but forget to add a trailing slash.
+The most common mistake when configuring reference resolution to retrieve schemas from the local filesystem is to specify a base URI which points to a directory, but forget to add a trailing slash.

 For example, given a directory ``/tmp/foo/`` with ``bar/schema.json`` within it, you should use something like:

 .. code-block:: python